Beppe Costa: Beppe Costa and Bacchelli law

-Shows and Tours
+Shows and tours

 Anche ora che la luna

-From January 2008, begins the tour of poetry and music :it:Anche ora che la luna.
+From January 2008, begins the tour of poetry and music Anche ora che la luna.
 Initially, in Salento with the composer Giovanni Renzo at the piano, after alone and performing throughout Italy in places like the Literary Cafe in Rome and the Civic Theatre in Sassari.
 This tour will continue up to 2011.